jundalisay/superb/content/en/medical/principles/chapter-02b.md

 For example, such people can be tested for greed and then be isolated (not jailed) if proven positive.
 He can then be given regular medication, as public disapproval,  and vaccination, as moral education until he stops being possessed by greed (though he may likely still be infected).

-In this way, Medical Superphysics crosses over onto Social Superphysics.
+In this way, Bio Superphysics crosses over onto Social Superphysics.
 Likewise, the principles of Social Superphysics can cross over to the medical arena in order to prevent disease.

 For example, instead of the mad pursuit for money that causes exhaustion and pollution, Social Superphysics (via Economic* Superphysics) can establish a points-based system that will spread and balance out the work and revenue in society.
 This will then lead to less stress and pollution to reduce the chance of breeding disease.